marcinjahn/technology-notebook/src/docs/programming/dotnet/functional/dotnet-features.md

 Custom-defined delegates are rarely used nowadays thanks to the generic `Func` and `Action`.
 These can be even used when "classic" delegates are expected.

+However, sometimes defining a custom delegate is actually useful because it allows us to name it. `Clock` looks better than `Func<DateTime>` when we're looking at function signatures.